wp-plugins/cleantalk-spam-protect/readme.txt

 = We recommend =
 * Audience engagement plugin <a href="http://wordpress.org/plugins/feedweb/">Feedweb</a>

-== Description ==
-No CAPTCHA, no questions, no counting animals, no puzzles, no math and no spam bots.

 = Anti spam features =
 1. Stops spam comments.
 1. Stops spam registrations.